 Tests and diagnosis

-Sarcoidosis can be difficult to diagnose, partly because the disease produces few signs and symptoms in its early stages.
-And when symptoms do occur, they vary by organ system affected and can mimic those of other disorders.
-A variety of diagnostic tests can narrow the possibilities and rule out other conditions.
+Sarcoidosis can be difficult to diagnose because the disease produces few signs and symptoms in its early stages.
+When symptoms do occur, they vary by organ system affected and can mimic those of other disorders.

 Treatments and drugs

-You may not need treatment if you don't have any signs and symptoms of sarcoidosis or if they aren't bothering you.
-Sarcoidosis goes away on its own in many cases, but you should undergo close surveillance with regular chest X-rays and exams of the eyes, skin and any other organ involved.
-Treatment becomes necessary if organ function is threatened.
+There's no cure for sarcoidosis.
+You may not need treatment if you don't have significant signs and symptoms of the condition.
+Sarcoidosis often goes away on its own.
+But you should be monitored closely with regular chest X-rays and exams of the eyes, skin and any other organ involved.

 Coping and support

-There's no cure for sarcoidosis.
-Treatments simply help manage the symptoms.
-And while sarcoidosis usually goes away by itself within two years, some people's lives are forever altered by the disease.
-If you're having trouble coping, you might want to consider talking with a counselor about your problems.
+Although sarcoidosis usually goes away by itself within two years, some people's lives are forever altered by the disease.
+If you're having trouble coping, consider talking with a counselor.
 Participating in a sarcoidosis support group may also be helpful.

 Terms and conditions of use